 Jisang Ryu’s professional debut was in 2009 in the role of Buonafede in Haydn’s Il Mondo delle Luna at the Theater Aachen.
 In the 2015-16 season he debuted as Count Horn in Verdi’s Un Ballo in Maschera at the Staatsoper Hannover and made guest appearances as Osmin in Die Entführung aus dem Serail at the Landestheater Niederbayern as well as Oroveso in Norma at the Theater Gent.

 Between 2016 and 2018 he was a member of the ensemble of the Stadttheater Klagenfurt (Austria), where he interpreted roles such as Giorgio Talbot in Maria Stuarda, Lodovico in Otello, Dottore Grenvil in La Traviata, Tschang in Das Land des Lächelns and Sarastro in Die Zauberflöte.
-In 2017-18 he will be heard as Il Commendatore in Don Giovanni, Johann in Werther and Pope in Lady Macbeth of the Mtsensk District.
+In 2017-18, he was heard as Il Commendatore in Don Giovanni, Johann in Werther and Pope in Lady Macbeth of the Mtsensk District.

 Jisang Ryu has also developed a busy concert schedule and has sung concerts in Italy, Belgium, Denmark, Romania, Russia, Switzerland, Austria, Korea, Japan and China.
-Most recently, he performed Verdi’s Messa da Requiem with the Staatsorchester Braunschweig under Srba Dinic at the Theater Wolfsburg.
+Recently, he performed Verdi’s Messa da Requiem with the Staatsorchester Braunschweig - in 2018 at the Theater Wolfsburg under Srba Dinic and in 2019 in the Stadthalle Braunschweig under Stefan Soltesz.